Blaine, Tennessee

 Blaine, formerly known as Blaine's Crossroads, is a city in Grainger County, Tennessee, United States, and a suburb of neighboring Knoxville.
 It is part of both the Knoxville Metropolitan Statistical Area and the Morristown Metropolitan Statistical Area.
-The population was 2,084 at the 2020 census, from 1,856 individuals since the 2010 census.
+The population was 2,084 at the 2020 census.

 History

 Blaine was originally known as Blaine's Crossroads (sometimes spelled "Blain").
 During the early 19th century, it was located at the intersection of several important roads, including the eastern terminus of the Emory Road (present day SR 61), which traversed northern Knox County, the northern terminus of Indian Ridge Road, and the Great Indian Warpath, present-day U.S. Route 11W.
 Shields' Station, a popular tavern and store, had been built in Blaine by the early 1830s.
 Blaine later served as a stop along the Knoxville and Bristol Railroad, also known as the Peavine Railroad, in the late 19th and early 20th centuries.

 During the American Civil War, Blaine's Crossroads served as the site of retreat of Confederate forces following General James Longstreet's victory in the Battle of Bean's Station.
 Longstreet and his forces attempted to siege westward into Blaine's Crossroads, as part of the Knoxville campaign to capture the city of Knoxville.
 Union army forces retreating from Bean's Station moved into Blaine's Crossroads, making a stronger defense at the community for Union military forces.
 Overmatched by the strength of the Union Army, Longstreet and his forces retreated at Blaine's Crossroads, ending the Confederacy's attempt at controlling Knoxville.

 Around 1890, a Pennsylvania native named Robert Blaine opened and operated a general store in the community.
 As the community grew, Blaine was chosen as the namesake of the city.

 In the late 19th to the early 20th century, Blaine was a stop on the Knoxville and Bristol Railroad, commonly known by locals as the "Peavine Railroad."
 The line ran from the City of Morristown in Hamblen County, through the Richland Valley to the bedroom community of Corryton, north of Blaine in unincorporated Knox County.
 With the creation of the railroad, Blaine saw a significant change from a small turnpike town, to a bustling railroad town.